QualiSystems/devguide_source/_shells/8.1.0/customizing-shells.md

 * Modifying an existing shell
 * Creating a new shell with modifications to the standard

 Modifying an existing shell is done using the `shellfoundry extend` command.
 This command downloads the source code of the shell you wish to modify to your local machine and updates the shell’s Author.
 Note that extending official shells (shells that were released by Quali) will remove their official tag.
 Keep in mind that modifying a shell that is being used in CloudShell may affect any inventory resources that are based on a previous version of the shell.
-In the second flow, since we're creating a new shell from the appropriate shell standard, we will use the `shellfoundry new` command and modify the shell's settings.
+In the second flow, since we're creating a new shell from a shell standard, we will use the `shellfoundry new` command and modify the shell's settings.

 The common use cases for customizing a shell are: